-The EA Cross Country Championships were a huge success and record breaking!
+The EA Cross Country Championships were a huge success and record-breaking!
 Here are some updates from EME News!

 DUBLIN (IRL): Alina Reh has outlined her plans for 2022 after winning individual bronze at the European Cross Country Championships in Dublin, informs Leichtathletik.de.
-“At the end of the week I will run the German Cross Country Championship in Sonsbeck.
-After Christmas I’m going to Monte Gordo in Portugal for two weeks with Hanna Klein and others.
+“At the end of the week, I will run the German Cross Country Championship in Sonsbeck.
+After Christmas, I’m going to Monte Gordo in Portugal for two weeks with Hanna Klein and others.
 I would like to contest two indoor races in Karlsruhe and Leipzig.
 After the start of the outdoor season at the German 10,000m championships in Pliezhausen, the focus is on the European championships in Munich.
 It is still open whether I will also include the World Championships in Eugene with my trainer JÃ¼rgen Kerl,” she said.

 DUBLIN (IRL): Jakob Ingebrigtsen required some medical attention after winning the men’s title at the European Cross Country Championships due to getting spiked in the race, informs NRK.

 DUBLIN (IRL): Nadia Battocletti has said she has developed mentally as well as physically this season, informs FIDAL.
 After winning the U23 title in Dublin, she said: “The experience of the Olympic Games has given me so much.
 I came into contact with very strong athletes like Hassan and Ingebrigtsen, I hope to become like them.
 But in 2021, in addition to all the medals, the certainty of having grown mentally, even more than physically, remains above all.
 I stopped asking myself the usual doubts about not training well or anything like that.
-Now I think differently: I think and act like a professional athlete and I have no limits.
+Now I think differently: I think and act like a professional athlete, and I have no limits.
 I can’t wait for next summer, the Eugene World Championships, the European Championships in Munich,” she said.

-DUBLIN (IRL): Britain’s Megan Keith spoke of her shock in winning the European under-20 title.
-“To be honest I don’t know what happened out there,” she told British Athletics.
+DUBLIN (IRL): Britain’s Megan Keith spoke of her shock at winning the European under-20 title.
+“To be honest, I don’t know what happened out there,” she told British Athletics.
 “I was leading when I didn’t necessarily want to lead it.
 I knew I had a massive group behind me so I never thought I would win it.
 The best I hoped for was top five and coming away with a team medal – winning wasn’t in the game plan.
 It was amazing when I crossed the line.
 I don’t think I’ve ever run so quickly to a finish line in my life.
 Now was the time to do it!”